 Note: see the FAQ at the bottom of this page if you're having trouble.

-The Android distribution of openFrameworks is based on the Eclipse IDE.
 The current version of the Android plugin for Eclipse has several problems with projects that mix C++ and Java code, so the projects are currently using a custom toolchain based on makefiles + Ant tasks to compile and install applications.
 If you are used to Android development in Eclipse, things are a little different.
 Check the following instructions to know how to install the development environment and compile/install applications.

 Right now this is only tested on Linux and OS X. To use it on Windows, check the instructions on this link: http://www.multigesture.net/articles/how-to-setup-openframeworks-for-android-on-windows/